shirus29cools/Microsoft-Word-Download-cooler/README.txt

 12. Delete the SetupType key (Rejected because the VBS file won't work)
 13. Block DeviantArt (the hosts file won't work)
 14. NonEnum?
 (Rejected because the code won't work)
+15. Enterkey.vbs (Rejected because the VBS file works, but do nothing)

 Removal:
 There are no known removal for this virus.